 It’s that time of year – the grey days of mid-winter.
-As part of our ongoing “Caring for the Caregiver” month of January, we wanted to take a moment to offer our own tips for Beating the Winter Blues.
+As part of our ongoing “Caring for the Caregiver” month of January, the folks at our senior living center wanted to take a moment to offer our own tips for Beating the Winter Blues.
 Seasonal depression can make it hard to motivate yourself to make changes, but there are plenty of steps you can take to help yourself feel better.
 Recovery takes time but you’ll likely feel a little better each day.
 By adopting healthy habits and scheduling fun and relaxation into your day, you can help lift the cloud of seasonal affective disorder and keep it from coming back.

 Tip #1: Get as much natural sunlight as possible—it’s free!

 Whenever possible, get outside during daylight hours and expose yourself to the sun without wearing sunglasses (but never stare directly at the sun).

 - Take a short walk outdoors, have your coffee outside if you can stay warm enough.

 - Increase the amount of natural light in your home and workplace by opening blinds and drapes and sitting near windows.

 - Some people find that painting walls in lighter colors or using daylight simulation bulbs also helps combat winter SAD.